Started your holiday meal planning yet?

-The star of this dish is, without a doubt, is the cinnamon shallot vinaigrette.
+The star of this dish is, without a doubt, the cinnamon shallot vinaigrette.
 SO MUCH flavor in such a delightfully light and refreshing dressing, you’ll be looking for an excuse to make this salad again and again.

 There’s always been something magical, and totally fall-like about the flavor combination of cinnamon and apples.
-Typically, these two are most seen together in desserts.
+Typically, these two are mostly seen together in desserts.
 But in this Fall Harvest Salad, they collaborate in a more savory way that is absolutely and undeniably – mouth-wateringly delicious.

 HOW TO KEEP APPLES FROM TURNING BROWN

 A problem with fresh sliced apples, is that once they are cut open and exposed to air, they begin to brown.
 This can make your salad look not so pretty in a matter of minutes, so I’m going to let you in on a little tip that will help you avoid this problem, and keep your apples looking beautiful.

 Here goes.
 After you slice your apple, submerge the slices in a bowl of salt water.
 I mix about 1 tbsp of salt with 1 ½ cups of water.
 Stir it until the salt is mostly dissolved, then add in the apple slices.

 Let it sit for about 5 minutes.
 Then rinse your apple slices with water, and pat dry with a paper towel.

 It’s as easy as that!
 I’ve been doing this for ages with the apples in my kids lunches, and it’s never failed me.
 Plus, it’s cheaper and cleaner than buying those bags of pre-cut apples.
 I’ve tried a few different methods, but the salt-water trick has worked the best without making my apples taste funky.